-So, the first new thing to notice is the label "ENTRYPOINT_ADRR_USERCONSTANTS".
-This is a special label, it indicates the compiler to position the following code under the "User constant section" in the user memory inside the GPU.
+So, the first new thing to notice is the label "ENTRYPOINT\ADRR\USERCONSTANTS".
+This is another special label.
+It indicates the compiler that the code that follows should be placed under the "User constant section" in the user memory inside the GPU.
 This section of code is executed once, before the GPU starts traversing the pixels.

 Next we see a series of Set instructions.
 Notice the use of "//" to indicate comments in the code.
-The SET family of instructions load a single immediate value into one of the X, Y or Z components of a register.
+The SET\ family of instructions loads a single immediate value into one of the X, Y or Z components of a register.

-''' SETX C1 32'h20000 //1
+'''

-SETY C1 32'h20000 //1
+SETXC132'h20000//1SETYC132'h20000//1SETZC132'h40000//2

-SETZ C1 32'h40000 //2 '''
+'''

-Here we are loading the values 1,2 and 3 to the X,Y and Z components of the C1 register.
-Notice that THEIA currently uses fixed point arithmetic with 17 bits of scale, ie. $Q{15.17}$.
+Here we are loading the values 1,1 and 2 to the X,Y and Z components of the C1 register.
+Notice that THEIA currently uses fixed point arithmetic with 17 bits of scale, ie. $Q{15.17}$ .
 This means 15 bits for the integer part and 17 bits for the decimal portion of the number.
 Therefore the number 1 in $Q{15.17}$ becomes:

-'''

-1 2^{17} to hexadecimal = 0x20000 and the number 2 becomes:
+$1 2^{17}$ to hexadecimal = 0x20000 and the number 2 becomes:

-'''

-$2 2^{17}$ to hexadecimal = 0x40000

-Next we return from this subroutine are usual:
+2 \ 2 to hexadecimal = 0x40000 Finally, we return from this subroutine as usual: RETURN RT TRUE

-'''

-RETURN RT TRUE

-'''

-Now that we have this constants defined, we just multiply the current texture color by this constants and store the result into the output register "OREG PIXEL COLOR".
+Now that we have these constants defined, we simply multiply the current texture color by this constants and store the result into the output register "OREG\PIXEL\COLOR".
 For this multiplication we use the "MUL" operation, it performs 3 simultaneous RADIX-N multiplications for the X,Y and Z components of the operands and write the results back into the destination register.